-The FSA is the controlling body for seafood safety and issues related to the health and welfare of fish and shellfish.
+The Norwegian Food Safety Authority is a supervisory and monitoring body overseeing, for example, seafood safety and the health and welfare of fish and shellfish.
 They are responsible for developing, controlling and managing regulations, and for supervising and monitoring risk throughout the production chain from the sea to the table.
 The FSA is also involved in the export of seafood, and communicates with the authorities in other countries.
 The FSA approves and registers seafood businesses, including fish feed manufacturers, salmon slaughterhouses and fish processing sites.
 Their responsibilities in the private sector include supervision and control of hygiene, fridges and freezer units, water and ice, cleaning and waste disposal, and pest control.
 Two important tasks are to oversee the companies' internal audit systems and to carry out spot checks throughout the production chain, including inspections and collection of samples for analysis.
 The FSA is also responsible for the national monitoring programme for seafood safety.

 The authorities obtain scientific knowledge from a number of independent professional institutions:

 - The Norwegian Scientific Committee for Food Safety (VKM)

 The Norwegian Scientific Committee for Food Safety (VKM)

 VKM conducts independent, scientific risk assessments for institutions, including the FSA, on all matters that have a direct or indirect effect on food safety throughout the food chain.
 The committee functions independently of the FSA.

 The National Institute of Nutrition and Seafood Research (NIFES)

 The National Institute of Nutrition and Seafood Research (NIFES) is a research institute governed by the Ministry of Trade, Industry and Fisheries.
 NIFES works independently in all academic matters.